nus-cs2103-AY1920S1/duke/docs/README.md

 #### Load storage file

-- Click `File` menu on the top right corner
+- Click `File` menu on the top left corner
 - Click `Open...` in the dropdown menu
 - Select your storage file in the file selector window, then click `Open`
 - Duke will automatically load the new storage file for you

+#### Search tasks

+On the bottom right panel, type in search string then press `Search` button.
+Results will be shown under the search bar.

+#### Sort tasks

+- Click `Sort` menu on the top left
+- Select one sorting method from the dropdown menu
+- Tasks currently displayed in the middle panel would be sorted

 **NOTE:** please only load files that were created by Duke app itself.